 A transfer price is the price agreed between entities of a same group for their internal transactions (‘controlled transactions’).
-It targets the relocation of profit within the Group: one entity located in a tax haven invoices its supplies (services or goods) at an artificially high price to another entity located in a high tax jurisdiction, successfully decreasing its taxable base.
+Transfer pricing legislation targets the relocation of profit within the Group: one entity located in a tax haven invoices its supplies (services or goods) at an artificially high price to another entity located in a high tax jurisdiction, successfully decreasing its taxable base.

 In order to avoid this artificial profit shifting, the transfer price is required to comply with the arm’s length principle.
 This principle requests that the controlled transaction price is determined as if the transactions were made between unrelated parties.

-The draft determines the applicable methods and documentation inspired directly by the OECD guidelines and BEPS reports.
+The By-Laws determine the applicable methods and documentation inspired directly by the OECD guidelines and BEPS reports.

 KSA has approved the 5 OECD transfer pricing methods: